Lastcraft484/RoleBot/README.md

 `client.run('token')`

 ## Message Creation
 Now Make sure Discord developer mode is enabled on your Discord client.
+Here is how to do it on pc.

+Click *User Settings* in the bottom left !(usersettings)[

 ## Example
 Here is a simple set up for how to assign roles to emoji.